Graduates of Quebec Medical

 from the previous Program Director, attesting to the trainee's

-Proof of funding granted by a government, a scientific or international
+Acceptable Scholarships can be granted by a government, a scientific or

-student services fees.
-Please consult the appropriate section for
+scholarships must cover the tuition fees and other student fees.
+Please consult the appropriate section for information on this:

 of Proof of Citizenship: You must submit a copy of your proof